 Register as a home educator to be responsible for delivery of education to your child.

-All children of compulsory school age must be enrolled in school and attend every day.
+All children of compulsory school age must be enrolled at school and attend every day.